-Applying for Italian citizenship at a consulate can be a multi-year ordeal.
-First, you have to figure out eligibility.
-Then, you’ll need to gather a number of documents, some of which aren’t even actually required by Italian law for a dual citizenship application.
+Applying for Italian citizenship at a consulate can be a multi-year journey.
+First, you have to determine your eligibility.
+Then, you’ll gather a number of documents, some of which might not actually be required by Italian law for a dual citizenship application.

-After that, you’ll have to wait many years for an Italian citizenship appointment.
-And once the appointment is over and the consulate has taken your paperwork, you’re looking at a potentially 24-month long wait.
+After that, you’ll wait many years for an Italian citizenship appointment.
+Once the appointment is over, and the consulate has taken your paperwork, you’re looking at, potentially, a 24-month wait.

-So, what’s a person to do if they don’t want to wait?
+So, what’s a person to do if they don’t want to wait that long?
 Apply for dual citizenship in Italy!

 If you need to get Italian citizenship as quickly as possible – and you have some degree of flexibility – you can apply for dual citizenship in Italy and cut out the consulate.

 By applying in Italy, you can gather only the documents necessary by law.
 Additionally, you will not have to make any appointments for your citizenship application.
 And wait times for processing in Italy are much faster than 24 months.

 Best of all, you’ll have a professional with you every step of the way.
 A member of our staff will guide you in everything from seeking accommodations to getting your Italian passport in hand.